Maryland circuit court judge fatally shot in own driveway, police say

 WASHINGTON COUNTY, Md.
-(WDVM) – A Maryland circuit court judge was fatally shot at his home Thursday night, according to the Washington County Sheriff’s Office.
+(WDVM) – A Maryland circuit court judge was fatally shot at his home Thursday night, and a picture of a person wanted in connection with the killing has been released, according to the Washington County Sheriff’s Office.

 Police said deputies responded to a Hagerstown residence at around 8:00 p.m.
 Thursday after reports of a shooting.